 Are you planning a trip to Toronto?
-It’s a beautiful city to visit in any season, for its architecture and its many parks.
-While developing our Toronto Civic Center Tourist Scavenger Hunt and our Old Toronto Tourist Scavenger Hunt, we identified a few statues worth a look.
+Do you enjoy finding and learning about a city’s monuments and statues?
+Indeed, it’s a beautiful city to visit in any season, for its architecture and its many parks.
+While developing our Toronto Civic Center Tourist Scavenger Hunt, and our Old Toronto Tourist Scavenger Hunt, we identified a few statues worth a look at.

 We’ve limited our list to the downtown core and harbourfront areas, where our scavenger hunts are located.

 - Churchill Memorial

 - Sir Winston Churchill (1874-1965) Memorial is located at the back left of Toronto’s City Hall.
 Originally installed in 1977 elsewhere in Nathan Phillips Square but relocated in 2014.

 - Sir Winston Churchill was prime minister of Great Britain between 1940 and 1945, and again between 1951 and 1955.
 He is remembered especially for his leadership during World War II.

 - Read one of Churchill’s most famous speeches, inscribed on the base of his statue.

 - Sir Adam Beck statue

 - Sir Adam Beck (1857-1925) is commemorated opposite the South African War Memorial on University Ave near Queen St.

 - Adam Beck founded Ontario Hydro.
 Unveiled in 1934